Most Recent Articles

 Stories Speak Volumes

-Stories Speak Volumes: Feb 1-Feb 6
+Stories Speak Volumes: Mar 2-Mar 6

 There are so many stories making up the mosaic of national/international news that we can’t cover them all every week.
 The biggest stories now seem to be: Israel and Iran, the Trump presidency (lawfare and judges), immigration (migrants and illegals), wars, weaponization of government (the deep state) against Trump and conservatives, our nation’s debt, massive inflation, climate change controversy and related expenses of government, industry attempting to address these issues, the Chinese threat, national security, abortion, taxpayer cuts, Ukraine peace, and hatred and violence against Christians.